 Arrow flex is not the paradox itself — it is the mechanism that solves it.
 When the string is released, the nock end accelerates faster than the point end, compressing and bending the shaft.
-This flex lets the arrow route around the riser rather than collide with it, and the oscillating bend keeps the arrow's nodes — the stable points along the shaft — on a consistent flight path toward the target.
-Slow-motion footage makes this dramatically visible: a finger release produces pronounced side-to-side flex, while a mechanical release produces far less, which is why arrow spine matching is especially critical for finger shooters.
+This arrow bend on release lets the shaft route around the riser rather than collide with it.
+As the arrow oscillates, two stable points along the shaft — called nodes — remain relatively stationary.
+It is the direction the nodes are aligned, not the shaft itself, that determines the true flight path.
+Slow-motion footage makes this dramatically visible: a finger release produces pronounced side-to-side flex, while a mechanical release produces far less, which is why spine matching is especially critical for finger shooters.

-Spine — the stiffness of an arrow shaft — sits at the center of managing the archers paradox in practice.
+Spine — the stiffness of an arrow shaft — sits at the centre of managing the archers paradox in practice.
 Static spine is a standardised lab measurement of shaft deflection.
-Dynamic spine is what governs actual flight, and it shifts with shaft length, point weight, and bow draw weight.
+Dynamic spine is what governs actual flight, and it shifts with shaft length, point weight, and draw weight.
 Choosing the wrong spine produces unpredictable flex on release, scattering arrows across the face.
-Understanding the classical mechanics of archery helps explain why even small spine mismatches compound into large groups at distance.
+Understanding the classical mechanics behind arrow flight helps explain why even small spine mismatches compound into large groups at distance.

 Advancements in riser geometry and arrow rest design have reduced how dramatically the archer's paradox affects modern equipment, but every archer — recurve or compound — still benefits from understanding why the arrow bends on release and how spine selection, draw weight, and release style all interact.
 Getting those variables dialled in is the practical answer to an age-old riddle.